A math game out now on the App Store, Google Play, and Mac App Store

 Pick what to practice, from counting and addition up through fractions, algebra, and a stretch into high-school and college topics.
 The picker calls them Level groups, so nobody feels parked in kid mode.

-Every board is checked on the device against answers a person wrote and tested.
-Nothing is graded by a guessing model.
+Every board is checked on your device against answers a person wrote and tested.
 If your line is true, it counts, even when it is not the one we expected.

 Made to be read

-Write the page in one of three handwriting faces, including a high-legibility one.
+Write the page in one of three handwriting faces, including one that is easier to read.
 Bigger type and reduced motion are there for whoever wants them.

 The whole point